expo/expo-starter-aws/README.md

 ### AWS Problems
 #### Cognito-Identity-Js compatibility issues with React Native
 [Issue] (https://github.com/aws/amazon-cognito-identity-js/issues/327)
 The require modules inside this library directly refer to the default 'aws-sdk'.
 However, if we want to integrate the aws-sdk-js library with react native we have to use the sdk located 'aws-sdk/dist/aws-sdk-react-native'.
+I have created a fork of Cognito-Identity-Js to fix thses issues.
 #### ASyncStorage
 [Issue] (https://github.com/aws/amazon-cognito-identity-js/issues/327)
 A lot of the logic in saving/loading user sessions is baked in with using a synchronous call to `window.localStorage`.
 However, there is no way to access this using React Native.
 The closet alternative is `AsyncStorage.` This app persists the user session by saving the `jwtToken` and `username` in `AsyncStorage.`